 Overall efficiency is strongly dependent on the module design configuration which determines the percentage of the area which is actually collecting sunlight.
 You can use 5% as a starting point.
 We have ongoing research and development programs to continue to improve the efficiency of PowerFilm modules.
 Note: There are widely varying standards for module efficiency numbers.
 We encourage you to test actual commercially manufactured modules on a consistent basis.

-The modules are guaranteed to perform in normal atmospheric conditions.
-The optimal temperature is usually 25-50 C. surface temperature.
-The module is guaranteed to perform in normal atmospheric conditions (50 C° surface temperature).
-For all solar modules voltage output drops with increasing temperature.
+The panels are guaranteed to perform in normal atmospheric conditions (50 C° surface temperature).
+The optimal temperature is usually 25-50 C. For all solar panels voltage output drops with increasing temperature.

 Standard products come in the following powerpoint voltages: 1.8, 3, 3.6, 4.2, 7.2, and 15.4.
 Custom voltages are available.

 The encapsulation of the PowerFilm module will determine the life expectancy of the encapsulated module.

 Photovoltaic Semiconductor Device - No particular life expectancy limitation in protected environment.

 Polyester Encapsulation - Limited to protected use (e.g., consumer electronics) or limited time outdoor use.

 ETFE Encapsulation - Best protection for permanent outdoor use.

 Place the charger perpendicular to the sun for best performance.

 Contact the company that sold you the product.